fhalab/evSeq/docs/1-lib_prep.md

     - The reads do not need to overlap nor does the entire amplicon need to be sequenced.
     - These primers should include the appropriate `evSeq` adapter sequences as well (shown in blue above and specified [here](#adapters)).
 2. Use culture from a 96-well plate outgrowth (an "overnight" culture) to perform a 96-well PCR with these primers.
 [Jump to PCR Protocol.](#pcr-protocol)
+    - Multiple 96-well plates can be combined in a single `evSeq` run.
     - The plasmid within the cells in each culture will act as the template for the PCR.
     - After initial amplicon generation (~10 cycles), add the `evSeq` barcode primers to append plate- and well-specific barcodes to each amplicon.
 3. Pool each well of the PCR plate together, purify, and then send for a paired-end NGS run.
 [Jump to PCR Product Purification.](#pcr-product-purification)
     - Multiple purified `evSeq` samples can be further pooled together if using different pairs of `evSeq` dual-index barcode plates (barcode plates DI01–DI08).
 This further spreads the NGS reads (and cost) among more variants, allowing up to 768 wells to be sequenced in a single multiplexed NGS experiment.
     - Each plate should be purified individually, then their concentrations normalized and then pooled together as a single sample.
-4. Work up the .fastq files with the `evSeq` software, which maps the barcodes back their their original plate-well positions.
+4. Work up the .fastq files with the `evSeq` software, which maps the barcodes back to their original plate-well positions.
 [Jump to the Computation resources.](index.md#computation)

 ## Dual-Index Barcode Plates
 Barcoded amplicons are mapped back to wells using their forward and reverse (dual-indexed) barcode sequences.
 To reduce costs, `evSeq` uses only two plates of unique barcode (or "outer") primers—one for the forward primers and one for the reverse—which are combined in different ways to create eight possible dual-indexed (DI) primer plates.